-As the name implies, it is a disease after eating contaminated food (even if the food does not look, or smells bad).
+As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

 Every year, millions of people around the world get food poisoning.

-And although most cases of food poisoning cause mild or moderate discomfort, it is not harmless, and every year there are thousands of people who are hospitalized each year and a no less important number of people die from food poisoning annually.
+And although most cases of food poisoning cause mild or moderate discomfort, it is not harmless, and every year, there are thousands of people who are hospitalized each year.
+A no less significant number of people die from food poisoning annually.

-To protect yourself and your family it is necessary to know the signs of food poisoning and accelerate your recovery if you have a case of food poisoning with these tips and natural strategies.
+To protect yourself and your family, it is necessary to know the signs of food poisoning and accelerate your recovery if you have a case of food poisoning with these tips and realistic strategies.

-- Foodborne infection caused by eating food that has been contaminated with live bacteria.
+- Foodborne infection is caused by eating food that has been contaminated with live bacteria.

-- Foodborne poisonings caused by toxins produced by bacteria in food.
+- Foodborne poisonings are caused by toxins produced by bacteria in food.

-No matter what category you are affected into, they all share the common signs of food poisoning.
+No matter what category you are affected by, they all share the common signs of food poisoning.

 Signs of food poisoning

 Because bacteria or toxins from bacteria are carried into your body through food, the symptoms of food poisoning are focused on the gastrointestinal system.
-That is why one of the most common signs of food poisoning is diarrhea.
+One of the most common signs of food poisoning is diarrhea.